Fixed-length lossy compression in the finite blocklength regime: Gaussian approximation of the bound in Theorem

 \begin{IEEEbiographynophoto}{Victoria Kostina}(S'12) received the BachelorÕs degree with honors in applied mathematics and physics from the Moscow Institute of Physics and Technology, Russia, in 2004, where she was affiliated with the Institute for Information Transmission Problems of the Russian Academy of Sciences, and the MasterÕs degree in electrical engineering from the University of Ottawa, Canada, in 2006.

-She is currently pursuing a Ph.D. degree in electrical engineering at Princeton University, Princeton, NJ.
+She is currently pursuing a Ph.D. degree in electrical engineering at Princeton University.
 Her research interests lie in information theory, theory of random processes, coding, and wireless communications. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Sergio Verd\'{u}}(S'80--M'84--SM'88--F'93) is on the faculty of the School of Engineering and Applied Science at Princeton University.

 A member of the National Academy of Engineering, Verd\'{u} is the recipient of the 2007 Claude E. Shannon Award and of the 2008 IEEE Richard W. Hamming Medal.